 LUMPS FORT HISTORY

-In 1956 the site was transformed into Southsea Model village.
+Finally in 1956 the site was transformed into Southsea Model village you see today.